📚 GPU Acceleration

 y = (j * nthreads + tid) / L

-x = (j * nthreads + tid) % L
+x = (j * nthreads + tid) % L - Data is loaded as:

 s[y, x] = A[k + y, yblock * L + x]